github-mohsinalam/Python/README.md

 # Python
-This repository contains Python codes .
+This repository contains Python codes from basic to intermediate .
+The repo will be handy to any begineer .